mdcourse/mdcourse.github.io/_sources/chapters/chapter2.rst.txt

 .. label:: end_Prepare_class

-Every time the *Prepare* class will be initialized, all reference values will be calculated and passed as *self*.
+Every time the *Prepare* class is initialized, all reference values will be calculated and stored as attributes of *self*.

 Nondimensionalize units
 -----------------------